4 Best Sami Experiences in Tromso (Reindeer, Aurora, & More!)

 Some of the tours recommended above do include reindeer sledding but it will always be optional.

-And please note, this is not to condemn any Sami traditions of using reindeer for work… this is merely them being used for tourism purposes in a way that didn’t sit well with me.
+Please note, this is not to condemn any Sami traditions of using reindeer for work… this is merely them being used for tourism purposes in a way that didn’t sit well with me.

-It is very likely that you will witness the mesmerizing northern lights in Tromso during your Sami experience at a reindeer ranch!
+If the skies are clear, it is very likely that you will witness the mesmerizing northern lights in Tromso during your Sami experience at a reindeer ranch!
 I did, at least.

 Make sure you bring your camera equipment and be ready to see the skies dancing.